 An Experience of Marriage Counselling

 Many couples attend marriage counselling in an effort to reestablish their relationship and to reconnect with each other.
+Such efforts are important, as the majority of divorces are caused by common issues like growing apart and lack of communication (1).
 In the following example, a couple who has been married for 10 years has fallen into the habit of focusing their attention on other aspects of their lives.

 HAMISH AND CAROLYN’S EXPERIENCE OF MARRIAGE COUNSELLING